 Does DU advocate predator control?

 Answer: Killing predators on the nesting grounds to boost waterfowl production might seem like a logical way to ensure more ducks in the fall flight.
 But would it really be an effective use of the money hunters contribute to conservation?
 Would it really make a difference in the number of ducks most hunters see in front of their blind?
-These questions and many others are answered in the following article about Frequently Asked Questions on predator control.
+These questions and many others are answered in this article.

 Why does DU conduct conservation research?